rubenfiszel/master-thesis/src/rbpf.md

 ### Resampling

 When the number of effective particles is too low (less than $1/10$ of N having weight $1/10$), we apply systematic resampling.
 The idea behind resampling is simple.
 The distribution is represented by a number of particles with different weights.
-As time goes, the repartition of weights degenerate.
-A large subset of particles ends up having negligible weight which make them irrelevant.
+As time elapses, the partition of weights degenerate.
+A large subset of particles ends up having negligible weights which make them irrelevant and only a few particles represent most of the distribution.
 In the most extreme case, one particle represents the whole distribution.

 To avoid that degeneration, when the weights are too unbalanced, we resample from the weights distribution: pick N times among the particle and assign them a weight of $1/N$, each pick has odd $w_i$ to pick the particle $p_i$.
-Thus, some particles with large weights are splitted up into smaller clone particle and others with small weight are never picked.
-This process is similar to evolution, at each generation, the most promising branch survive and replicate while the less promising die off.
+Thus, some particles with large weights are splitted up into smaller clone particles and others with small weights are never picked.
+This process is remotely similar to evolution, at each generation, the most promising branch survive and replicate while the less promising die off.

 A popular method for resampling is systematic sampling as described by [@doucet_tutorial_2009]: